telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Encoded` method configures the HTML encoding of the bound property value.
 By default, it is set to `true` which means that the column values are encoded.

-The example below demonstrates how to prevent `html` encoding.
+The following example demonstrates how to prevent `html` encoding.

 ###### Example